All I Want for Christmas (film): Production

 In June 1991, it was announced Thom Eberhardt was set to write and direct the film, which had two working titles, Home For Christmas and Home For the Holidays.
 One month later, various sources reported that Eberhardt had been replaced by director-producer Robert Lieberman, who was known primarily for television and commercial work.
-On 24 Jul 1991, HR stated that the picture was being rushed into production by Brandon Tartikoff, a former television executive and Paramount Pictures’ new chairman, with the goal of a 1991, rather than 1992, holiday-season opening.
+On July 24, 1991, The Hollywood Reporter stated that the film was being rushed into production by Brandon Tartikoff, a former television executive and Paramount Pictures' new chairman, with the goal of a 1991, rather than 1992, holiday-season opening.
 Shortly thereafter the film was given its release title All I Want For Christmas, would be his first for the studio.
-Due to the short shooting schedule as cause for Eberhardt amicably departed the film.
+Due to the short shooting schedule, Eberhardt amicably departed the film.
 Gail Parent and Neal Israel were the original co-writers of Eberhardt's script, but following re-writes by Richard Kramer both their names went uncredited.